turnkeylinux-apps/trac/README.rst

    - Installed from package management.
 See /var/www for links to file paths.
-   - Supports Git, Mercurial and Subversion (Bazaar no longer supported).
+   - Supports Git and Subversion (Bazaar and Mercurial no longer supported).
    - List repositories in web interface.
    - Example helloworld repositories.
    - Site wide authentication realm and admin user.